covrco/candidate-exercises/grpc_k8s/README.md

 4. Ensure the service is highly available.

 All configuration and scripts, along with documentation of the approach and a step by step deployment guide, should be published in a public git repository for us to review.
 We should be able to use your solution to recreate the infrastructure required to host the service.
+Also, providing evidence of a working solution with screenshots or gifs would be helpful.

 ## Additional Information